SLx64/af3cli/examples/README.md

 This directory contains example files demonstrating the usage of `af3cli` through both CLI inputs and as a Python library.

 ## Example Directories and Purpose
-The examples are organized into three main directories:
+The examples are organized into these main directories:
 1. `cli/` - Demonstrates how to use `af3cli` via the command-line interface.
 2. `python/` - Covers examples for using `af3cli` as a Python library in various workflows.
 3. `jupyter/` - Provides interactive examples using Jupyter notebooks.
+4. `data/` - Contains any additional files for sequences and ligands needed to run the examples

 These directories contain examples illustrating the same core scenarios for consistency.